lw8192/Red-Team-Dev/C/Multithreading_In_C.md

 Synchronization primitives: mutexes, semaphores
 Mutex (mutual exceptions): protects a section of code from being run at the same time by different threads.
 Used to protected a shared resource (ie a file) from being accessed and modified by multiple threads at the same time.
 Can be accquired or released.
 Semaphores: similiar to a mutex, can be locked / unlocked by any part of the program.
 Conditional variables: a condition to be checked that allows for threads to go to sleep until an event on another thread occurs.
+Can be used to send a signal between threads.

 ## Pthreads - Threading on Unix / Linux
 Threading: using Pthreads (POSIX thread) interface on Unix/ Linux.